 - Earn "Fellow of ARVO" (FARVO) points

 - Network with other eye and vision researchers

 - Give back to the field

 Committee volunteer opportunities

 Committee service typically requires a three-year commitment of engaged participation.
 Committee volunteers are responsible for accurately sensing the environment, processing information and providing valuable guidance to the Board of Trustees.
 In addition to knowledge, skills and experience, consideration is given to appointing ARVO members who have not previously served on a committee and to broadening geographical and ethnic diversity and gender and Scientific Section parity.
 Be mindful that ARVO receives hundreds of applications every year for about 35 committee openings.
 Providing full details in your application as well as having a complete ARVOConnect profile is helpful.
 Applications received by Jan.
 11, 2019, will receive consideration for the term beginning May 2019.
 Those received after that will be considered for the 2020 term.
 The ARVO President-elect makes appointments in February/March.
-Committee descriptions and rosters and the committee application form will be available soon.
+Committee applications are being accepted through Jan.
+11, 2019.

 Mentoring volunteer opportunities